Brandon Curry

-Brandon Curry (born October 19, 1982) is an American professional bodybuilder who competes in the men's open bodybuilding division in the IFBB pro league.
-He is the 2019 Mr. Olympia bodybuilding champion.
+Brandon Curry (born October 19, 1982) is an American professional bodybuilder who competes in the men's open bodybuilding division in the IFBB Pro League.
+He is a former Mr. Olympia, having won the title in the 2019 Mr. Olympia competition, and two-time (2019 & 2022) Arnold Classic US winner.

 Biography

 Early life

 Curry was born and raised in Nashville, Tennessee.
 He first became interested in weight training when he received a pair of Hulk Hogan-branded dumbbells for his sixth birthday.
 Curry would later recall in a magazine interview that he was motivated by superhero action figure G.I.
 Joe and the Rocky and Rambo films to develop his body to its fullest muscular capacity.

 As a child, Curry's parents enrolled him in gymnastics classes, but he lost interest in the sport.
 Curry was involved in wrestling, track and field and football while he was a student at Hunters Lane Comprehensive High School in Nashville.

 Curry attended Middle Tennessee State University in Murfreesboro, Tennessee, where he majored in exercise science.
 He initially played on the university's football team, but later left the team and switched his athletic focus to bodybuilding-related weight training.

 Outside of bodybuilding, Curry works as a personal trainer.
 He divides his residency between Nashville and Oceanside, California.